-Metropolitan Police Service has produced a helpful guide to telephone scams.
-The information in the Little Booklet of Phone Scams includes examples of the most common types of telephone scams, tips on how to protect yourself and how to report scams.
+Metropolitan Police Service has produced a helpful guide to Covid and Vaccine scams.
+The information in the Little Leaflet of Covid Scams includes examples of the most common types of Covid and Vaccine scams, tips on how to protect yourself and how to report scams.

 Keep up to date with the latest advice on personal fraud from Metropolitan Police Service.